Public Interest Funding Opportunities

 Public Interest Scholarships are awarded to students who have shown a strong commitment to public interest law and a willingness to enter into public interest law after graduation.
 These scholarships are awarded at the time of admission.

 Summer Stipend Program

 RWU Law's Public Interest Loan Repayment Assistance Program (PILRAP) was created in 2008 and is designed to provide support in the form of forgivable loans to our graduates pursuing careers representing low-income clients in non-profit offices.
-PILRAP recipients may receive up to $4,000 per year for a total of $12,000.
-As of June 2019, we have awarded over $450,000 to 59 alumni.
+PILRAP recipients may receive up to $4,000 per year for a total of $15,000.
 The application process is simple and requires minimal documentation.
 To date, every single eligible applicant who has been in qualifying employment and repayment status has received funding!
 Graduates may apply the spring after they graduate.
 Whether or not students qualify for PILRAP, loan repayment assistance may also be available through the College Cost Reduction and Access Act, enacted in 2008 (information is available through the Equal Justice Works at http://www.equaljusticeworks.org/ed-debt or through www.askheatherjarvis.com).

 Students may also apply for highly competitive post-graduate public interest fellowships sponsored by many different organizations.
 The most well-known programs are the Equal Justice Works Fellowship Program and the Skadden Fellowship Program.
 These programs require students to begin planning in the spring of their second year as applications are generally due in September and require a substantial project proposal, several recommendations, etc. If you would like to explore this possibility, feel free to make an appointment with someone in the Feinstein Center and we can help you plan.